vaibhav21soni/Terraform_AKS/TERRAFORM_PLAN_DEV_OUTPUT.md

 ---

 > **Note**: This plan output has been sanitized to remove sensitive information like tenant IDs, subscription IDs, and client configuration details.
-All dependency issues have been resolved and the infrastructure is ready for deployment.